Urgently! Remote Desktop intermittently freezes

 Step 2.
 Choose the first option "Send a control request to your partner".

 Step 3.
 On the remote PC, a request window will pop up.
-Click on the green with the hook icon.
+Tick "Allow".
 Now the connection is successful.

-It will be irritating for every user to face with the Remote Desktop freezing issue.
-As the solutions mentioned, we can fix the issue through running CMD, using Registry Editor or Group Policy.
-If the results are not expected or you don’t want to take too much time to fix it, trying AnyViewer can be the best solution for you.
+Here in this post, we show the ways how to fix Windows 10, 11...
+Remote Desktop freezing problem.
+As the solutions mentioned, we can fix the issue by running CMD, using Registry Editor or Group Policy.
+If the results are not expected or you don’t want to take too much time to fix them, trying AnyViewer can be the best solution for you.